jameskabbes/analytics_workshop2/README.md

 ## 4. Cardinals and Cubs

-Considering the 2000-2010 Major League Baseball seasons, find the difference in the average number of games won (column `W`) each season by the St. Louis Cardinals and Chicago Cubs.
+Considering the 2000 (inclusive) - 2010 (inclusive) Major League Baseball seasons, find the difference in the average number of games won (column `W`) each season by the St. Louis Cardinals and Chicago Cubs.

 Round your answer to the nearest integer.